wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-sql-server-high-availability-and-disaster-recovery-solutions.md

 <properties
-   pageTitle="High Availability and Disaster Recovery for SQL Server | Microsoft Azure" description="This tutorial uses resources created with the classic deployment model, and discusses the various types of HADR strategies for SQL Server running in Azure Virtual Machines." services="virtual-machines" documentationCenter="na"
+   pageTitle="High Availability and Disaster Recovery for SQL Server | Windows Azure" description="This tutorial uses resources created with the classic deployment model, and discusses the various types of HADR strategies for SQL Server running in Azure Virtual Machines." services="virtual-machines" documentationCenter="na"